Sikh state: Establishment of Sikh monarchies

 In the 1760s, marked by the fall of Sirhind in 1763–64, many Sikh kingdoms began to take root after being founded by sardars (chiefs) of the precursory Sikh misls, such as Patiala, Jind, Nabha, Faridkot, Kalsia, Manimajra, Kapurthala, and Kaithal.
 The Battle of Sirhind (1764) was a landmark moment in Sikh history, as it marked the beginning of Sikh-domination in the cis-Sutlej tract.
 Sirhind had been attacked by the Sikhs four times in the 18th century.
-After the last attack known as the Battle of Sirhind in 13–14 January 1764, the cis-Sutlej tract became dominated by Sikhs after its Afghan governor, Zain Khan Sirhindi, was killed by a coalition of Sikh forces of the both the Buddha Dal and Taruna Dal divisions of the Dal Khalsa military of the Sikh Confederacy.
+After the last attack known as the Battle of Sirhind in 13–14 January 1764, the cis-Sutlej tract became dominated by Sikhs after its Afghan governor, Zain Khan Sirhindi, was killed by a coalition of Sikh forces of both the Buddha Dal and Taruna Dal divisions of the Dal Khalsa military of the Sikh Confederacy.
 The victory of the Sikhs ended foreign Afghan-rule over the region.
 By 1765, Afghan administration in the region collapsed and was over-turned by the Sikhs.
 The Afghans were pushed-out and Khalsa-rule over the land was proclaimed, with the newly conquered territories being divided amongst the Sikh chiefs.
 Lepel Henry Griffin stated:

 The storm burst at last.
 The Sikhs of the Majha country of Lahore, Amritsar, Ferozepur combined their forces at Sirhind, routed and killed the Afghan governor, Zain Khan and pouring across Sutlej occupied the whole country to the Jamna without further opposition.
 It is enough to say that with few exceptions, the leading families of today are the direct descendants of the conquerors of Zain Khan.